 Laborers of Local 157 have been active in energy and environmental projects in and around Schenectady County since receiving their charter in 1906.

-From 1969 to 1974, 450 members of Local 157 built the Gilboa Dam, the local’s largest project ever, New York state’s largest energy storage system
+From 1969 to 1974, 450 members of Local 157 built the Gilboa Dam, the local’s largest project ever, New York state’s largest energy storage system and a major supplier of clean drinking water for residents from Schoharie County to New York City.

-For 45 years, Local 157 workers have been active at the Naval Nuclear Training Site in “West Milton, refueling and de-fueling the Navy’s four powerful
+For 45 years, Local 157 workers have been active at the Naval Nuclear Training Site in “West Milton, refueling and de-fueling the Navy’s four powerful reactor plants and maintaining the reactors.
+Performing work of this delicate nature attests to the strong training and extensive skills of Local 157 members.

 In 1992, members began the 10-year-long decommissioning of the facility’s two oldest reactors, a process that employed, on average, 50 members.

 “This project has been one of the most unique jobs we’ve had,” said Local 157 Business Manager Tom Lombardoni.
-“It has provided work for our
+“It has provided work for our members for more than 40 years and allowed us to showcase the highly specialized training our local has undergone.”

-Training in handling delicate materials also has enabled members to be involved in removing hazardous waste at the General Electric Research
+Training in handling delicate materials also has enabled members to be involved in removing hazardous waste at the General Electric Research and Development Center in Niskayuna, a project that employs more than 35 members.

-opportunity to develop a remarkable and dependable expertise that has proved high valuable to both power utility businesses and other types of
+Serving the many high-technology and energy-related companies active in and around Schenectady has provided the members of Local 157 the opportunity to develop a remarkable and dependable expertise that has proved high valuable to both power utility businesses and other types of

 local companies.